sysagnostic/website/content/english/blog/isolating-postgres-instances.md

 ## Core Linux technologies for resource management
-Sharing server resources between users has always been the norm starting from the very early ages of computing.
+Sharing server resources between users has always been the norm since the very early ages of computing.
 Controlling shared resource consumption came as a natural requirement.
 Some of the older tools discussed here date back to the 1970's, but even the most recent core technology originated as early as the late 2000's.
 That means there's a good chance you've already heard about the following technologies.
 Let's take a quick look.

 ### Classical resource limits
 What first comes to mind is the age-old resource limiting solution commonly referred to as [ulimit](https://pubs.opengroup.org/onlinepubs/9699919799/functions/ulimit.html).
 POSIX originally used this name for process limits, but later deprecated the name in favour of a new one called *rlimit* (resource limit).

-On one hand, GNU/Linux, resource limiting library functions are also implemented by [glibc](https://www.gnu.org/software/libc/manual/html_node/Limits-on-Resources.html) with **`rlimit`** in their names, like the [`prlimit()`](https://man7.org/linux/man-pages/man2/prlimit.2.html) system call, which can set resource limits per process.
-On the other hand, shell built-in to get and set resource limits on the command line in an OS user session (for child processes forked by the shell) somehow kept the old name `ulimit` in Linux.
+On the one hand, GNU/Linux, resource limiting library functions are also implemented by [glibc](https://www.gnu.org/software/libc/manual/html_node/Limits-on-Resources.html) with **`rlimit`** in their names, like the [`prlimit()`](https://man7.org/linux/man-pages/man2/prlimit.2.html) system call, which can set resource limits per process.
+On the other hand, the shell built-in to get and set resource limits on the command line in an OS user session (for child processes forked by the shell) somehow kept the old name `ulimit` in Linux.
 In contrast with the shell built-in, the program that can change limits for already running processes is again called [`prlimit`](https://man7.org/linux/man-pages/man1/prlimit.1.html), following the new naming convention.
 The consistency of naming limit related functions and programs is a mess.

 Linux also has something called *security limits*, which is basically a [PAM](https://www.man7.org/linux/man-pages/man3/pam.3.html) wrapper around *rlimit* calls to automate `ulimit` for OS user session creation, traditionally configured in [`/etc/security/limits.conf`](https://www.man7.org/linux/man-pages/man5/limits.conf.5.html).

 With classical resource limits, you can set limits for individual processes per OS user session.
 They are not per-user settings, they are per-process settings.
 Linux does not aggregate resource consumption of processes by owner user at all.
 Child processes inherit the limits set for the parent.
-Limits set by the shell built-in `ulimit` apply to resources.
+Limits set by the shell built-in `ulimit` apply to various resources.
 One may enforce the maximum CPU time in seconds the process can use (`-t` or `cpu`), the maximum virtual memory size (address space) (`-v` or `as`), and the maximum stack size (`-s` or `stack`) the process can allocate.
 Please note that limiting physical memory usage (resident set size) (`-m` or `rss`) was disabled a long time ago, in kernel 2.4.30.
 Setting that limit will have no effect.

 You might face the need to change some of these settings every now and then.
-For example, increase the stack size to allow a higher value for the `max_stack_depth` PostgreSQL server parameter.
+For example, you might want to increase the stack size to allow a higher value for the `max_stack_depth` PostgreSQL server parameter.
 Classical resource limit settings, however, are not instrumental to isolating PostgreSQL instances.
-Limiting CPU time is not a great idea for a relational database in general.
+Setting a limit for the CPU time in seconds is not a great idea for a relational database in general.
 It's also ill-advised to limit virtual memory size of a process instead of limiting actual RAM usage, but the actual RAM usage called RSS size cannot be limited in Linux.
 There is no way to limit I/O usage either.

 ### Nice value